Information to make your life easier

-Union Street Center offers a clearning service each semester for those residents who wish to have our cleaning crew clean their bathroom.
-Our staff will throughly scrub and sanitize the entire bathroom twice a month at a cost of $35 per bathroom per month.
+Union Street Center offers a cleaning service each semester for those residents who wish to have our cleaning crew clean their bathroom.
+Our staff will thoroughly scrub and sanitize the entire bathroom twice a month at a cost of $35 per bathroom per month.
 These non-refundable charges will be divided among residents of the apartment and billed to each resident's bursar account at the end of each semester.
 Inquire at the center desk for this service.

 Most of the time, a plunger will open a stopped drain.
 Please do not try to clear a clogged drain with drain-cleaning chemicals.
 Members of our plumbing staff have been injured by these chemicals.
 Inform the staff if you have used a chemical drain cleaner and leave a note by the sink informing the plumbers a chemical has been used in the drain.

 You are responsible for the proper care of the appliances and equipment in the apartment.
 All apartments are equipped with window coverings, which are flame retardant and should not be replaced or modified without prior authorization.
 No appliances or equipment may be removed from the apartment for storage or other purposes unless authorized in writing by the manager.
 Due to the potential for property damage, water beds are not permitted in the apartments.